nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 Several actions to provide better performance on Web UI.

-[NXP-25158](https://jira.nuxeo.com/browse/NXP-25158) Enables a way to skip aggregates computation, making the request potentially faster.
+- [NXP-25158](https://jira.nuxeo.com/browse/NXP-25158) Enables a way to skip aggregates computation, making the request potentially faster.
 This is used on a range or pagination queries as there is no need to update aggregates.
 This can be used by adding `skipAggregates=true` as a HTTP header when invoking the search rest endpoint.
-[NXP-25202](https://jira.nuxeo.com/browse/NXP-25202) Adds an initial progress page for fast feedback on loading.
+- [NXP-25202](https://jira.nuxeo.com/browse/NXP-25202) Adds an initial progress page for fast feedback on loading.
-[NXP-25139](https://jira.nuxeo.com/browse/NXP-25139) Updates cache headers for Web UI static resources.
+- [NXP-25139](https://jira.nuxeo.com/browse/NXP-25139) Updates cache headers for Web UI static resources.
-[NXP-24820](https://jira.nuxeo.com/browse/NXP-24820) The memory footprint of the WebUI has been reduced.
+- [NXP-24820](https://jira.nuxeo.com/browse/NXP-24820) The memory footprint of the Web UI has been reduced.
-[NXP-24422](https://jira.nuxeo.com/browse/NXP-24422) Edge performance was analyse and new improvement actions we planed.
+- [NXP-24422](https://jira.nuxeo.com/browse/NXP-24422) Edge performance was analyse and new improvement actions we planed.

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25038](https://jira.nuxeo.com/browse/NXP-25038)